maolikui/aws-s3-java-sample/README.md

   aws.s3.region=cn-northwest-1(Nixia China for example)

  - last step
-  buile and run your app at last.
+  buile and run your server at last.